What Is Functional Training and How Can It Benefit You?

-In a word, yes.
-But functional training as it pertains to improving your fitness is a bit more nuanced than that.
-“Ideally, functional training conditions you to perform the actions of daily life [more effectively and efficiently],” says Jim DiGregorio, an exercise physiologist based in Norwood, New Jersey.
+“Ideally, functional training conditions you to perform the actions of daily life [more effectively and efficiently],” says Jim DiGregorio, an exercise physiologist based in Norwood, NJ.

 In short, functional training helps you build strength, power, and mobility that translates beyond the gym.
-It’s “real world” fitness.
+Think of it as “real world” fitness.